Skip to main content

 5. Staff Training: Train employees and channel partners on system use.
 Emphasize data entry accuracy.

 6. Integrate Data: Connect the POS system to your partner relationship management (PRM) platform.
-This enables data sharing.
+Data sharing is enabled through this connection.

 5. Best Practices vs Pitfalls